gopheracademy/gopheracademy-web/content/advent-2018/postmortem-debugging-delve.md

 INFO[0000] opening core file core.1628 (executable example/server/server)  layer=debugger
 ```

-After debug server is running, we can send commands to it’s TCP port and store the output as raw JSON.
+After debug server is running, we can send commands to its TCP port and store the output as raw JSON.
 Let's get the list of running goroutines once again, but this time saving the results to a file:

 ```
-= echo -n '{"method":"RPCServer.ListGoroutines","params":[],"id":2}' | nc localhost 44441 > server-test-1_dlv-rpc-list_goroutines.json
+= echo -n '{"method":"RPCServer.ListGoroutines","params":[],"id":2}' | nc -w 1 localhost 44441 > server-test-1_dlv-rpc-list_goroutines.json
 ```

 Now we have a (pretty big) JSON file with lots of information in it!
 To inspect any JSON data, I like to use [jq][].
 To have an idea of what the data looks like, get the first five top objects from the JSON's `result` field: